researchintegrity/elis/README.md

 - Document upload and management with storage quotas
 - Asynchronous PDF processing with Celery workers
 - Image extraction and retrieval
+- **Panel extraction from scientific images using YOLO-based panel-extractor**
-- Full test coverage with 62 passing tests
+- Full test coverage with 62+ passing tests
 - Docker containerization for easy deployment
 - MongoDB for persistent storage
 - Redis for task queue and caching